What It's Like To Get Your Period As A Transgender Man

 After the first day, he said, he was able to snap out of the "horrible feeling" that had washed over him.
 Since then, he's gotten a few more periods, despite having his Testogel levels tested and having them read as "perfectly in the normal range."

-Raines tells Refinery29 that he had first got his period again in November.
+Raines tells Refinery29 that he had first gotten his period again in November.

 "It took me a few months to have the idea that it might be a good topic to talk about, and then another couple of months to feel ready to talk about it," he said.